 You should be able to see that the feature has been turned ON when you go back to the device’s screen inside the Find My app.

 Now, you’ll be notified whenever you leave your connected device behind on your iPhone, iPad, or Apple Watch.
+The notification would look something like this:

 That’s all you need to know about Separation alerts on iPhone, Watch, and other Apple devices.